A K\"ummer construction for Chern-Ricci flat balanced manifolds: The conifold singularity case

-on $[0,+\infty)$, which immediately gives $f_a(x)=a^2f_1(x/a^3)$.
+on $[0,+\infty)$ (which immediately gives $f_a(x)=a^2f_1(x/a^3)$), which allowed the authors to show that the metric constructed smoothly extends to the whole small resolution $\hat{X}$.
 Here the function $r$ is simply the conical distance from the singularity re-read on the resolution, hence portraying the conical distance from the exceptional curve.
 Moreover, this family of metrics is such that as $a\rightarrow 0$ the metrics $\omega_{co,a}$ converges, away from the exceptional curve, to the standard cone metric $\omega_{co,0}$, and it is also asymptotic (at infinity) to the cone metric $\omega_{co,0}$, and these facts can be seen explicitly with the following expansion from \cite{CPY1}.

 \begin{lemma} For $x\gg 1$, the function $f_1(x)$ has a convergent expansion

 \end{lemma}

 We shall now move on towards the gluing attempt.